comp-lang/comp/docs/allocating-slots.md

 We've already discussed one part of the allocation process: check the slot register (4-256) corresponding to the type size to see if there is an available freed slot.

-When there's not, the next step is to reserve a new slot at the end of the globally used memory.
-We keep track of this location at address 268 (right after True).
+When there's not (i.e. when the slot register contains 0), the next step is to reserve the next available address in memory.
+We keep track of this at address 268 (right after True).
 We'll call this the next-address register.

-Address 272 is used to keep track of the starting byte of the last page in memory (each page of WASM memory is 2^16 bytes, and you can have a maximum of 2^16 pages, or 2^32 bytes in total).
-We'll call this the page-start register.
+Address 272 is used to keep track of the total number of bytes currently available in memory.
+We'll call this the avail-mem register.
+More on this below.

-So initially, the value stored in the next-address register is 276 (right after the page-start register).
+So initially, the value stored in the next-address register is 276 (the address after the avail-mem register).

 If we want to instantiate a new Integer, we'll check slot register 16, find that its value is zero (since no slots were previously freed), then check the next-address register and find that its value is 276.
 This is where we'll store the new Integer.

-Now we need to increase the next-address register by 16 so that the next value created will be stored after the Integer.
-Comp is designed to be thread-safe from the ground up, so we have to assume that multiple threads could be trying to do this simultaneously.
-We can't allow any gap between reading and updating the value of the next-address register.
+Now we need to increase the value of the next-address register by 16 so that any data instantiated after the Integer will be stored at address 292.

-Therefore, we do both at once using WASM's i32.atomic.rmw.add operation.
-This op adds to the value stored in the next-address register and then returns the previous value, so by the time we know the next available address is 276, we've already increased the value of the next-address register to 292.
-The atomic operation forces all other threads to wait, so when the next thread accesses the next-address register, it will read 292, and there will be no conflict.

-Now we know that 16 bytes have been reserved at address 276, and we can safely store the new Integer there.

-Eventually, we're going to increase next-address to the point that we need to grow the memory.
-Initially, Comp starts with a single page of memory (2^16 bytes, or 64 Kib).
-When we increase next-address as described above, we need to check the new value to see if it goes past the end of currently available memory.

-There are actually two checks we need to perform.
+Before proceeding, we need to make sure this addition does not overflow the 32-bit address space.
+The new address should always be greater than the previous value of next-address (if the addition overflows, the answer will wrap around to zero).
+If not, then we have run out of memory and throw an exception.

+Then we must check if we need to add memory to hold the instantiated data.
+Comp starts out with only one page (64 Kib) of WASM memory, which is expanded as needed.

+To do this, we compare the new address to the value of the avail-mem register.
+If the new address is greater than or equal to avail-mem, then we need to expand memory to fit the instantiated data.

+The maximum size of WASM memory is 2^32 bytes or 4 GiB, but we already checked above that we have not exceeded that amount, so we are safe to grow the memory as needed at this point.

+Each step of this process is conducted in a thread-safe manner without locking, using atomic operations and loops.
+See the internal `get_next_address` function for details.

+Let's conclude by reviewing what happens when there is a previously freed slot available.
+We need to load the address in the slot register, and if it's not zero, then load the value in *that* address and store it in the slot register.

+This is a multi-step process.
+How do we prevent other threads from loading the same address from the slot register while continuing the other steps?

+We load the address from the slot register using the `i32.atomic.rmw.xchg` operation, which allows us to atomically store zero at that address and read the prior value from it simultaneously.
+Thus, if another thread tries to read from that slot register, it will read zero and proceed as if there are no freed slots.
+Once the next freed slot in the chain is stored in the slot register, then another thread can safely use it.